SSWConsulting/SSW.Rules.Content/rules/make-newcomers-feel-welcome/rule.md

 ### Before they start

 **Active accounts** - Set a reminder to check if their accounts are activated before they start, by pinging them on Teams, saying hello and introducing yourself.
-E.g. “Hi I’m (your name), (your title).
+E.g. “Hi I’m {{your name}}, {{your title}}.
 I just wanted to say hi, and to let you know to contact me if you need anything”.

 **Equipment Required** - Before the new employee starts, ensure you have any equipment ready that they might need. i.e. Laptop, Mouse etc.